 - Get a timestamped transcript automatically

-- Import the subtitle file into your video editor or platform
+- Import into your editor or platform

 Pros:

-- Maximum control over subtitle appearance
+- Maximum control over appearance

-- Works with any video editing software
+- Works with any editor

-- 95-99% accuracy with quality AI tools
+- 95 to 99% accuracy with good tools

-- Edit transcripts before finalizing subtitles
+- You can edit before finalizing

 Cons:

-- Some familiarity with video editing helpful
+- Some video editing knowledge helps

 Method 2: Built-in Platform Auto-Captions